 You may've heard of some couples preparing a "shot list" for their photographer.
-You definitely don't need to worry about this with us!
 We have captured hundreds of weddings and understand the key moments you'll want to cherish forever.
 We are happy to pay special attention to anything that's important to you.
 Please let us know and we will do our absolute best.
+Our speciality is photojournalism and documentary style photography.
+This means we're experts at taking beautiful pictures of things that are happening in front of us.
+We're not experts at directing, staging or recreating.
+If there's a certain picture you want, please tell your photographer on your wedding day!
+If there's a certain picture you want with yourself included in it, please make sure your photographer takes it!
+(You'll know if you took a photo with yourself in it!)

 Please remember any shot list(s) are like a "Guide" for your photographer.
 They tell your photographer what you plan to do during your wedding -- no matter if your photographer were there or not.